 One of the key benefits of this approach—considering each of the four perspectives—is to make the planning process all-inclusive.
 You’re meant to consider not just every resource and department, but every single person involved.
 Because the Strategy Map you produce will encompass the perspective of each team member, anyone on your team should be able to look at the finalized Map and see his or her place in it.
 When everyone knows where the organization is going and how they’re meant to help it get there, you get a team working in perfect alignment.

 We’ve already taken several organizations through the process, including FOCUS and the Macon Arts Alliance, with impressive results in both organizational effectiveness and team-building.

-If you’d like to learn more about developing a Balanced Scorecard plan for your own nonprofit, don’t hesitate to contact myself or GCN consultant Jeanne Drake Ward at [email protected].
+If you’d like to learn more about developing a Balanced Scorecard plan for your own nonprofit, don’t hesitate to contact our Nonprofit Consulting Group team at [email protected].

-Tim Johnson is GCN’s Vice President of Consulting and Professional Services.
+Tim Johnson is Managing Director at JSS Consulting, LLC and used to be GCN’s Vice President of Consulting and Professional Services.